- > Blog

 Set yourself a “Goldilocks” amount to save – Not Too Little, Not Too Much – Just Right!

 The Golden Rule of Smart Money Management is 50/30/20, with 50% of your income spent on essentials, 30% on wants and 20% set aside for savings.
-We realise that, at the moment, this can be unrealistic for many of us, but starting is the hardest part of forming a habit and remember out of little acorns, large oaks grow, starting is the important thing.
+Starting is the hardest part of forming a habit and remember out of little acorns, large oaks grow, starting is the important thing.
 Saving €10 a week gives you €520 in twelve months, €50 would see €2600 saved!

 Set up a Savings Account